Mundar/db-key/db-key-macro/README.md

 * Support floating point values in the definition structure.
 This will partially break the parity between args atructure and key structure.
 * Add option to store keys in little endian order.
 Breaks ordering.
-* Add default documentation to the key structure if one isn't supplied.
 * Make as many generated functions const as possible.